 At RCA we offer both inpatient and outpatient rehab and concentrate on helping you rebuild your life.
 To determine whether inpatient vs outpatient treatment is right for you, it’s important to talk to a professional.
 Call RCA at 844-429-3795 and get connected with someone who can help.

 For most people suffering from addiction, detox at an inpatient rehab (also referred to as residential treatment) provides a great start to achieving sobriety and beginning on a path toward lifelong recovery.

 Inpatient rehab or residential rehab is a very important step in treatment that gives a person complete focus on comfortable and supported withdrawal from drugs and alcohol, education on the disease of addiction, and the development of strategies to continue in ongoing recovery.

 If you require an acute level of care with moderate to severe addiction, inpatient rehab is probably best for you.
 It provides an immersive and comprehensive treatment experience with a stay of about 30 days depending on need.

 What to expect from inpatient rehab

 During an inpatient treatment stay at RCA, patients who are dependent on drugs or alcohol typically start with a medical detoxification process.
 This process works to detox the body from drugs and alcohol in a comfortable manner with 24/7 round-the-clock support.
 Depending on what drug you are detoxing from, your clinical team may suggest you receive medically assisted treatment for a specific time.
 Again, this will be a decision you and your RCA clinical team make together.

 Inpatient treatment with RCA provides patients with a structured environment to keep everyone dedicated and focused on recovery.
 We offer immersive care that concentrates on individual, group, and family therapy to get to the root of addiction and help mental and emotional healing.

 Patients at RCA learn about addiction through educational programs.
-To help heal the whole person, inpatient treatment with RCA may also include recovery and 12-step activities, art and music sessions, physical fitness and yoga, and community sessions.
+To help heal the whole person, inpatient treatment with RCA may also include recovery and 12-step activities, physical fitness, and community sessions.